 exiled and put away,

-For he who has pity on them will lead them
+For he who has compassion on them will lead them

 and by springs of water he will guide them.

-And I will turn all my mountains into a road,
+And I will make all my mountains a road,

 and the ears of the deaf unstopped;